, ,

 Beer Committees were an important part of the small community rugby clubs I grew up around.
-So important, that I think they are an actual foundation stone in the temple of governance that is essential to any democratic society.
+So important, that I think they are a foundation stone in the temple of governance essential to any democratic society.
 Let me explain…

-In the case of small community rugby clubs the rugby was the reason people got together, and the Beer Committee was the ‘machine’ behind the money that helped facilitate the rugby.
+In the case of small community rugby clubs the rugby was the ‘thing’ that people got together.
+The Beer Committee was the ‘machine’ behind the money that helped facilitate the rugby.

 Yes, membership fees (subs) and sponsorship all supplement the beer profits nowadays, but not so long ago beer profits were the main (sometimes only) source of income.
 If the Beer Committee got things wrong, it could be ‘end of sports’ for the club, literally!